Planning the Perfect Garden for Bees

 Pinterest Hidden Image

-Honey bees foraging in garden on pink flowers.
+Honey bees foraging in bee garden on pink flowers.

 Why Create a Honey Bee Garden?

-Giving serious thought when designing your honey bee garden results in benefits for you and the bees.
-Honey bees and bumble bees are important pollinators that need a variety of food sources to thrive.
+Honey bees and bumble bees (similar in ways – yet different too) are important pollinators that need a variety of food sources to thrive.

-Native bees and other insects will also benefit from the food sources.
-You are contributing to a healthy ecosystem.
+Native bees, butterflies and other insects will also benefit.
+Your pollinator garden contributes to a healthy ecosystem.

-If you are blessed to own a vegetable garden or orchard, having more bee visitors will enhance pollination and increase the yield of your crops.
+If you have a vegetable garden or orchard, having more bee visitors will enhance pollination and increase the yield of your crops.

 Choosing the Best Plants

 Honey bees make honey from plant nectar gathered from millions of blooming flowers.
-They also collect plant pollen that is used as a protein source for developing young.
+They also need pollen that serves as a protein source for developing young.

 This is one reason that colonies involved in migratory beekeeping often suffer poor health.
 When used to pollinate large fields of one type of crop – their nutritional needs are not met.